enso-org/enso/doc/design/type-system/types.md

 ## Interface Generality
 One of the larger pain-points in Haskell comes from the fact that typeclass structure places restrictions on what types can become an instance of the class.
-Luna, instead, works from a foundation of rows.
+Enso, instead, works from a foundation of rows.
 This means that we can trivially make use of associated types in interfaces to compute more general signatures.

 Consider the following `Iterable` interface, which expresses a map operation in